Resp & Qualifications COMPANY SUMMARY:

 - Employees are encouraged to give back and volunteer in their communities with their civic engagement hours.

 As a not-for-profit, CareFirst regularly ranks among the most philanthropic organizations with $65 million invested in the community in 2020 to improve overall health, and increase the accessibility, affordability, safety, and quality of healthcare throughout its market area.
 The company’s employees consistently add to this impact by devoting thousands of volunteer hours to numerous community organizations and social causes.
 The company’s continued efforts to reinvest in community health care programs has repeatedly earned CareFirst regional accolades as a leading corporate philanthropist, including the No. 2 and No. 7 spots on the Baltimore Business Journal and Washington Business Journal’s 2019 list of top corporate givers, respectively.PURPOSE:

-The Lead CyberSecurity Analyst is responsible for the monitoring, detection, and analysis of security threats against the distributed enterprise network.
-The selected candidate should have proven experience and the ability to leverage Computer Network Defense/Blue Team (CND) analyst toolsets to detect and respond to Cyber security incidents.
-This role conducts research and documents threats and their behavior; provides recommendations for threat mitigation strategies; employs effective communications to clearly manage security incident response procedures; and performs routine event reporting including trend reporting and analysis.PRINCIPLE ACCOUNTABILITIES:
+The Senior CyberSecurity Specialist leads security event monitoring and correlation within the Cybersecurity Operations Center.
+The selected candidate should have proven experience and the ability to leverage computer network defense (CND) analyst toolsets to detect and respond to Cyber security incidents.
+This role conducts research and documents threats and their behavior; provides recommendations for threat mitigation strategies; employs effective web, email, and telephonic communications to clearly manage security incident response procedures; and performs routine event reporting including trend reporting and analysis.ESSENTIAL FUNCTIONS:

-Under the direction of the Manager, CyberSecurity Monitoring, the incumbent is responsible for, but is not limited to, the following:Duties and Responsibilities:
+Under the direction of the Manager, CyberSecurity Monitoring, Digital Forensics and Incident Response, the incumbent is responsible for, but is not limited to, the following:Duties and Responsibilities: